JoururiChan/pcthmon/FAQ.md

 You can also just use in-game features!
 The Tohodex has a lot more information, including base stats and detailed wild locations.

-### Why is shiny ELilyBlack gold?
-Is the red ELilyBlack shiny?
+### Why is shiny SLilyBlack gold?
+Is the red SLilyBlack shiny?

-I like the anime explanation that red ELilyBlack was forced to rapidly evolve from a LilyBlack and kept its previous red coloration.
-So here, red ELilyBlack is a variant form, with its own color and different sprite.
+I like the anime explanation that red SLilyBlack was forced to rapidly evolve from a LilyBlack and kept its previous red coloration.
+So here, red SLilyBlack is a variant form, with its own color and different sprite.
 It can't be shiny.
-Shiny ELilyBlack are gold, like shiny LilyBlack.
+Shiny SLilyBlack are gold, like shiny LilyBlack.

 ### My Tohomon is a different color, is it shiny?